SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 You can place any number of "*.rules" files in this folder and they will be loaded typically in alphapbetical order.

-Last but not lest, you can extend the reasoning process of a Race Assistant by connecting the rule engine to a GPT-based large language model.
+Last but not least, you can extend the reasoning process of a Race Assistant by connecting the rule engine to a GPT-based large language model, which will open up endless new possibilities.
 Please see [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Customizing-Assistants#reasoning-booster) for more information.

 ## Execution of Scripts by the Rule Engine